CedarvilleCS/cyberops/README.md

-# The Saga Begins
+# Description

-Never has such a great embarkment been embarked upon than that which you find before you.
-Although you think documentation is mundane, yet it is the stuff of legend.
-To produce explanation is to tread the path that few dare to follow.
-A documentation well written ought to engulf you, the reader, in the ocean of knowledge, and spit you out before you realize you were submerged.
-Shall I attain this lofty task?
-It is left to you, O reader, the noble office of deciding.

-We begin at the roots, where the city hides its foundation.
-JavaScript runs in the browser, as all knights know, but only the enlightened know of [NodeJS](https://nodejs.org/en/), a JavaScript interpreter that provides access to the filesystem and can allow running a web server.
-Such power has not given to mortals since Linus Torvalds wrote the Linux kernel.
-The city was build on *NodeJS 10.15.3 LTS*, downloadable at the provided link.
+[NodeJS](https://nodejs.org/en/), a JavaScript interpreter that provides access to the filesystem and can allow running a web server.
+This software is built on *NodeJS 10.15.3 LTS*, downloadable at the provided link.
 Node comes with a tool called "NPM", which handles package management some other things.

-The second layer of brick's is [Electron](https://electronjs.org/), a project that allows NodeJS to run inside the browser.
+Also used is [Electron](https://electronjs.org/), a project that allows NodeJS to run inside the browser.
 You do not need to install this because it is installed automatically by NPM.

-## The City's Precincts

-Every member of the King's guard must know where to find things.
 At the project root, only the `admin` directory contains any code.
 The rest of the files and folders are just output and input for the tools; thus, from here on any file named will assumed to be inside the `admin` directory.
 The `package.json` file holds settings, commands, and dependencies related to the project.
 The